-Using the SSIS transformation script component in an
+Using the SSIS transformation script component in an ETL

 Written by: Greg Van Mullem